 Putting La Liga’s Card-Happy Referees Into Context

 To put all of this into context, we must look at the other elite leagues in Europe.
 Nominally they’re playing the same sport but the rules are being applied in an entirely different way.
 Despite La Liga saying the league is not more aggressive than in years past, referees intervene at a much higher rate than in any of the top five European leagues.
-There are 26.2 fouls per game in La Liga compared to 21.6 in the Premier League, which has the lowest number of fouls conceded per game.
-Four of the five teams with most red cards are Spanish – Real Betis (13), Elche (12), Sevilla (11), Espanyol (10), Montpellier (10).
+There are 25.9 fouls per game in La Liga compared to 21.6 in the Premier League, which has the lowest number of fouls conceded per game.
+Eight of the top nine teams with most red cards are Spanish – Real Betis (15), Sevilla (13), Elche (12), Montpellier, Ajaccio, Espanyol (10), Getafe (9), Valencia, Atlético Madrid (8).

 The number of fouls conceded per game has not been lower since at least 2005-06 but the straight reds record in that time is set to be beaten.
 We can see below that the number of straight reds for professional fouls, fouls and fights has taken a significant jump.
-And there are still 50 games to be played.
-This is clearly where referees have changed the criteria, and the 78 straight reds in Spain compared to 17 in the Premier League despite having played 17 fewer games suggests something has gone awry with the application of the rules somewhere along the line.
+This is clearly where referees have changed the criteria, and the 88 straight reds in Spain compared to 20 in the Premier League suggests something has gone awry with the application of the rules somewhere along the line.

 Anecdotally, La Liga referees are trying to let the game flow more and that is reflected in the fouls per game.
 But this seems to be working against them because as the game progresses, the players grow more frustrated and, for fear of completely losing control, the referee starts showing cards to anyone who looks at them sideways.